 Cash Surplus Available with the Company

 This is the first and most important consideration of the dividend calculation policy of the company.
-A dividend once declared becomes a liability.
+A dividend, once declared, becomes a liability.
 No matter what, the company is then bound to pay it.
-The board must therefore carefully examine the adequacy of cash balance with the company.
-It must ensure that even after the payout of dividends, the company will still be holding sufficient cash.
+Therefore, the board must carefully examine the adequacy of the cash balance with the company.
+It must ensure that the company will still be holding sufficient cash even after the payout of dividends.
 Maintenance of liquidity is fundamental to ensure that the operations are carried on smoothly.
 The creditors are also required to be kept unthreatened from fluctuating cash balances.

 It is of paramount significance to consider the opportunity cost of funds with the company.
 It may not be wise for a company in its expansion phase to pour out huge amounts of cash in the form of dividends.
-Giving away such funds as dividends imply that the company is letting go of an attractive investment opportunity.
-Even the shareholders would expect their company to do justice to them by redirecting funds in the most lucrative ventures.
-Even if it means a low dividend payout in the short run.
+Giving such funds as dividends implies that the company is letting go of an attractive investment opportunity.
+Even the shareholders would expect their company to do justice to them by redirecting funds to the most lucrative ventures, even if it means a low dividend payout in the short run.

-A company operates in a market which is run by the forces of demand and supply.
-It is essentially the market sentiment and shareholder perception which ultimately determine the valuation of the company.
-The company must, therefore, gauge the shareholder expectation while framing its plan to calculate dividends.
+A company operates in a market that is run by the forces of demand and supply.
+It is essentially the market sentiment and shareholder perception that ultimately determine the company’s valuation.
+Therefore, the company must gauge shareholder expectation while framing its plan to calculate dividends.
 Shareholder presumptions are based on historical patterns of the company to declare dividends.
 The investors may not welcome a sudden deviation from the company’s usual practice of dividend declaration.

 Another important macroeconomic consideration is how the industry calculates dividends.
 Investors normally have uniform expectations from all companies belonging to a particular industry.
-A company which comes across as an exception to the rule and follows significantly separate methods to calculate dividends may smell fishy to the shareholders.
+A company that comes across as an exception to the rule and follows significantly separate methods to calculate dividends may smell fishy to the shareholders.
 Such companies may also find it difficult to raise funds from the capital market.
-A company must therefore also adhere to factors external to itself if it wants to continue profitably in the industry.
+Therefore, a company must also adhere to factors external to itself if it wants to continue profitably in the industry.